christophsturm/restaurant/README.md

 ### Restaurant - Rest without boilerplate

-A small web server for REST apis.q
+A small web server with focus on testability.
+Supports coroutines, has a nice low-level-api, and a high-level-api for rest services.
+Uses Undertow for non-blocking http handling, so it should perform well despite still being new.

+### High Level API
 There is clear consensus how a good REST api should look like.
 Restaurant helps you implement it in a simple way that is easy to test.
-Uses Undertow for non-blocking http handling, so it should perform well despite still being new.

 ```kotlin